shirish93/shirish93.github.io/_posts/2024-02-16-tape-and-strings.md

   * **Pay it back consistently:** Dedicate time and resources to gradually address accumulated technical debt.
 Prevent it from spiraling out of control.
   * **Prioritize critical issues:** Focus on addressing technical debt that impacts system performance, security, or maintainability first.
-  * **Refactor strategically:** As the system changes, implement planned refactoring initiatives to improve code quality and structure.
+  * **Refactor strategically:** As the system changes, implement planned refactoring to improve code quality and structure.

 * **Security concerns:** Shortcuts and workarounds can introduce security vulnerabilities if not carefully addressed.
-Such concerns can be mitigated in the following ways:
+They can be mitigated in the following ways:
   * **Prioritize security from the start:** Even when adopting an iterative approach, security should be a core concern.
 Implement best practices and conduct regular security assessment from the start.
 For example, it's a bad idea to expose production database to uncredentialed users.
 Why then should the addition of LLM technology to the team's stack change that consideration?
 Think two steps ahead on how attackers might try to undermine your system.
   * **Stay updated:** Ensure all software components are kept up-to-date with the latest security patches.
   * **Perform rigorous testing:** Implement thorough security testing throughout the development process to identify and address vulnerabilities before deployment.